 EMBARGOED FOR RELEASE UNTIL 6 PM ET, April 13, 2011

-The American Academy of Neurology Foundation (AAN Foundation) raises money to support vital research into the prevention, treatment and cure of brain disorders.
-The AAN Foundation is committed to improving patient care, quality of life and public understanding of the brain and other neurologic disorders.
 The American Academy of Neurology, an association of more than 22,500 neurologists and neuroscience professionals, is dedicated to promoting the highest quality patient-centered neurologic care.
-A neurologist is a doctor with specialized training in diagnosing, treating and managing disorders of the brain and nervous system such as stroke, Alzheimer’s disease, epilepsy, Parkinson’s disease and multiple sclerosis.
-For more information, visit www.aan.com.
+A neurologist is a doctor with specialized training in diagnosing, treating and managing disorders of the brain and nervous system such as Alzheimer’s disease, stroke, migraine, multiple sclerosis, brain injury, Parkinson’s disease and epilepsy.
+For more information about the American Academy of Neurology, visit http://www.aan.com.